Fcarrion001/fullstack-budget-calculator/README.md

 7-20-2017

--create new column 'user_id' for the cashflows table -make sure connection works
+-create new column 'user_id' for the cashflows table.
+-make sure connection works and user_id is properly filled with id of user.
+-test to make sure that other users cannot make actions on cashflows that do not belong to them.